RolandKol/Rename_Dirs_Using_List/README.md

 # Rename Files or Folders Using Lists

-a simple script to rename Windows OS folders/directories or files based on Excel or .csv list.
+Script to rename files or folders/directories based on Excel or .csv list on Windows OS.

 To use:

 create excel or comma delimited .csv file with columns: 'old_name', 'new_name', 'old_location', 'new_location'

 if 'new_location' of the file or folder is different from 'old_location' items will be renamed and Moved